thruflo/weblayer/doc/userguide.rst

 .. note::

-    The pattern of using an explicit, ordered mapping of regular expressions to request handlers is borrowed from (amongst others) Google App Engine's `webapp`_ framework.
-Other patterns include `routes`_ and `traversal`_, sometimes used in tandem with `declarative configuration`_ and  / or `decorators`_.
+    The pattern of using an explicit, ordered mapping of regular expressions to request handlers is used by many frameworks, including Google App Engine's `webapp`_ framework.
+Other common patterns include `routes`_ and `traversal`_, sometimes used in tandem with `declarative configuration`_ and  / or `decorators`_.

-    :ref:`weblayer` avoids declarative configuration by default, largely to avoid imposing the overhead of learning and maintaining non-Python configuration files.
+    :ref:`weblayer` avoids declarative configuration by default.
 Decorators are not explicit and can introduce problems, as `explained here`_.

     Regular expressions are preferred over `routes`_ as they are both more powerful and an essential part of any Python developer's toolbox.
-It seems strange to invent another tool for the job when the best one already exists.
-Finally, `traversal`_ implies a context, which is overly prescriptive and not always the case.
+It seems strange to invent another tool for the job when such a good one already exists.

+    Finally, `traversal`_ implies there is an object graph to traverse, which is not always the case.

-    You may, of course, disagree with this analysis and :ref:`override <components>` the :py:class:`~weblayer.interfaces.IPathRouter` implementation as you see fit.
+    You may, of course, disagree with this analysis and :ref:`override <components>` the
+    :py:class:`~weblayer.interfaces.IPathRouter` implementation as you see fit.

 Bootstrapping
 -------------

 Carrying on through the example, we next hardcode three configuration settings that are required by default:

 .. literalinclude:: ../src/weblayer/examples/helloworld.py
    :lines: 17-21

 We then initialise a :py:class:`~weblayer.bootstrap.Bootstrapper` with these configuration settings and the url mapping we made earlier and use it to bootstrap a :py:class:`~weblayer.wsgi.WSGIApplication`:

 .. literalinclude:: ../src/weblayer/examples/helloworld.py
    :lines: 23-24